-- A legal person has a legal name and has rights, protections, privileges, responsibilities, and liabilities under law, just as natural persons (humans) do.
-Legal personality allows one or more natural persons to act as a single entity (a composite person - considered under law separately from its individual members or shareholders) for legal purposes. - 51.
-The legislation allows for natural and legal persons to be FBOs therefore the CA requires the applicant to identify themselves (including the name of officers, address and proof of status) as either a: - a.
-Sole trader or partnership (natural person/s) who is required to be compliant with food law. - Incorporated and registered company (legal person) which is required to be compliant with food law (even though the actions of the company are carried out by human hands). - c.
-Other business types such as cooperatives, registered charities and other specialised types of organisation will have to establish the natural or legal person who will have control and responsibility for the operation of the food business. - 52.
+- b.
+Incorporated and registered company (legal person) which is required to be compliant with food law (even though the actions of the company are carried out by human hands). - c.
+Other business types such as cooperatives, registered charities and other specialised types of organisation will have to establish the natural or legal person who will have control and responsibility for the operation of the food business. - 45.44.
 Applications for approval are required for new builds / start-up food businesses and are also required in the following circumstances: - a.
 Registered establishments under Regulation (EC) No 852/2004 applying to undertake activities that are approved by the Agency. - b.
-Establishments approved under Regulation (EC) No 853/2004 by the LA or DC applying to undertake activities that are approved by the FSA (i.e. Slaughterhouses, Cutting plants or Game Handling Establishments) to become co-located (refer to Type of Establishments section). - c.
-Existing establishments approved by the FSA where the FBO is applying to undertake additional approvable activities. - 53.
-In considering applications for approval, the FSA will consider any exemption that may be available to the applicant afforded by Article 1 of Regulation (EC) No 853/2004.
+Establishments approved under Regulation (EC) No 853/2004 by the LA or DC applying to undertake activities that are approved by the FSA/FSS (i.e. Slaughterhouses, Cutting plants or Game Handling Establishments) to become co-located (refer to Type of Establishments section). - c.
+Existing establishments approved by the FSA/FSS where the FBO is applying to undertake additional approvable activities. - 46.45.
+In considering applications for approval, the FSA/FSS will consider any exemption that may be available to the applicant afforded by Article 1 of Regulation (EC) No 853/2004.